 These are great descriptions and should help someone who has never had fatigue have a better understanding of what it’s like.

-Another way is to try and relate the feelings of fatigue to experiences that most people have had before.
+Another way of explaining is to try and relate the feelings of fatigue to experiences that most people have had before.
 That way they should access their own memories and, hopefully, feel again the heaviness or disorientation or other unwelcome sensations so that they feel it rather than imagine it in a rather theoretical sort of way.

 You could try this:

 Firstly, ask them to remember the worst hangover they’ve ever had.
 Get them to think about what the circumstances were, exactly how they felt when they tried to get out of bed, how they staggered downstairs and how rough they felt for the rest of the day.
 Ask them to relive the memory strongly for a moment and then file it for later.